outaagunga/documentation/writing_guide.md

 ## 1. The Hook
 Open with a striking fact, quote, or mystery.
 > Example: “In Machakos County, KSh 4 billion vanished from records—and no one can explain how.”
+.
+> Draft a compelling, two-sentence investigative hook about the systemic issue of [TOPIC/ISSUE].
+Start with a striking, verifiable fact or a jaw-dropping quote, like: [EXAMPLE FACT OR QUOTE]

 ## 2. Background & Context
 Explain why this issue matters nationally or locally.
 > Mention past efforts, laws, or promises related to transparency or accountability.
+.
+>

 ## 3. The Evidence
 Present your findings using **data, documents, or interviews**.
 - Statistics, reports, and public records
 - Visuals or charts (if possible)
+> Analyze the following raw data/report summary: [PASTE KEY DATA, STATISTIC, OR FINDING].
+Write a concise paragraph that translates this finding into an accessible, non-jargon statement for a general audience, emphasizing the discovery

 ## 4. The Human Angle
 Show how the issue affects real people.
 > Include quotes from citizens, experts, or victims.
+.
+> Based on the story of [PERSON'S NAME] and their experience with [ISSUE], write a powerful, 50-word profile quote.
+The quote should capture their central struggle or a moment of realization

 ## 5. Analysis
 Interpret the findings—connect dots and show systemic issues.
 > “Experts say weak enforcement of data laws allows corruption to thrive.”
+.
+> Interpret the connection between [EVIDENCE/FINDING] and [BROADER SYSTEMIC ISSUE].
+Write a 3-sentence analysis section that explains the deeper cause and effect, using the expert's view that [EXPERT QUOTE/SUMMARY]

 ## 6. Conclusion & Call to Action
 Summarize the impact and invite accountability.